Passer au contenu principal

 Entryway

-Its stain-resistant qualities make faux leather an excellent upholstery material for entryways.
+Faux leather’s stain-resistant qualities make it an excellent upholstery material for entryways.
 Place a faux leather entryway bench near the door for slipping shoes on and off, or tuck a pair of faux leather ottomans beneath a console table for versatile seating.

 Shop Faux Leather Storage Benches